Police activity prompts closure of freeway off-ramp

 A SigAlert was issued around 7:50 a.m. due to the police activity, causing heavy traffic in the surrounding area.

-It is not yet known how long the closure will be in place.
-Details on the exact nature of the police activity were not immediately available.
+At approximately 10:11 a.m., Caltrans announced that the ramp and all lanes had been reopened.

-The California Highway Patrol Traffic Incident Information page shows that there was a reported fatality in the same area and the San Diego County Medical Examiner was requested to the scene.
+The California Highway Patrol Traffic Incident Information page showed that there was a reported fatality in the same area and the San Diego County Medical Examiner was requested to the scene.

+CHP Public Information Officer Jesse Matias told FOX 5 that an injured person was found inside a vehicle on the off-ramp and that an investigation is ongoing.

 This is a developing story that will be updated as more information becomes available.